aedobbyn/beer-data-science/compile.md

 ```

 How many rows do we have in our dataset of just beers that fall into the popular styles?
+(In the original dataset we had 63495)

 ```r
 nrow(popular_beer_dat)